xinulsw/linetc/docs/rg/intermediate_strategy.rst

 *Gra robotów* – poziom wyżej
 ############################

-Building up from the basic guide
+Zacznijmy od znanego
 *********************************

-In the previous guide we took the example bot which originally had these features:

-    Stay put if at the center point
-    Attack an enemy if its adjacent to us
-    Move towards the center

-And changed/added the following features:

-    Leave spawn
-    Flee if we're going to die
-    Attack towards enemies two steps away
-    Only move to safe spots which are unoccupied
-    Move towards the enemy if there isn't one within two steps

-Let's build on that with more features.
-Note from this point forward we'll just look at snippets of code that are changing and you'll have to integrate them into the basic bot to improve.

-Intermediate level - more features
-***********************************
+W poprzednim poradniku zaczęliśmy od bota wyposażonego w następujące funkcje:

+* Broń się w środku planszy
+* Atakuj wrogów obok
+* Idź do środka

+Zmieniliśmy lu dodaliśmy następujące funkcję:

+* Opuść wejście
+* Uciekaj, jeśli masz zginąć
+* Atakuj wrogów dwa kroki obok
+* Wchodź na bezpieczne, niezajęte pola
+* Idż na wroga, jeśli w pobliżu go nie ma

+Do powyższych dodamy kolejne funkcje w postaci fragmentów kodu wymagających zmian.
+Trzeba zintergrować je z kodem dotychczasowego bota, aby go ulepszyć.

+Kolejne funkcje
+****************

+Śledź miejsca, na których byliśmy wcześniej
 Keep track of spots that are taken by our previous moves

-This feature adds a lot of complexity to our bot but its needed to prevent move conflicts.
-Our current bots can try to move into the same spot and also attack ourselves.
+To raczej złożona funkcja, ale potrzebna jest, aby zmniejszyć ilość kolizji.
+Dotychczasowe boty próbują wejść na to samo miejsce i atkaują się nawzajem.
+Co prawda nie tracimy pukntów życia
 We don't lose HP from self-attacking but there will (almost) always be a better choice of move.
 If we keep track of all of our previous moves on a given turn we can avoid these conflicts.
 We'll need several pieces of code to do this.
 First we need to add a variable to keep track of whether this is the first robot called on a turn.
 If so, we should clear the list of taken moves and update the turn counter.
 We should put code in as the first lines of Robot.act:

 # You'll need to initialize the global variable turn_number